dislovemartin/SolnAI-agents/~sample-n8n-agent~/README.md

 2. **Agent Node Sample** (`Agent_Node_Sample_Agent.json`)
    - A variation that utilizes n8n's built-in "Agent" node
    - Simplified implementation where conversation history is managed by the Agent node
-   - Fully compatible with the Live Agent Studio
+   - Fully compatible with the autogen_studio
    - Ideal for simpler agent use cases

 ## Core Components